Mail Force Charity CIO

 (a) Directly from you

-For example, when you make a donation through our website, of if you contact us with a query.
+For example, when you make a donation through our website, if you contact us with a query.
 Additionally, we will collect information about your identity and contact details if you make an application for devices on behalf of your Local Education Authority, Multi Academy Trust or Charity.

 (b) Indirectly from another source